tvn9/jspractices/README.md

 };
 ```

-### Expression in JavaScript
+### Expression & Statements in JavaScript

-The most common ways to form expressions in JavaScript is to use operators:
+The most common ways to form expressions in JavaScript is to use operators.
+Roughly, an expression is the smalless operation that computes a value but doesn't do anything: it doesn't alter the programe state in any way.

+If the phrases of JavaScript are expressions, then the full sentences are statements, JavaScript code lines the end with semincolons are statements.
+In some code block JavaScript statements do not end with semincolons.
+There is actually a lot of overlap between statements and expressions.
+The other broad catergory of statement is ***control structures***, such as conditionals and loops.

 ```js
 // Operators act on values (the operands) to produce a new value.